- Open the meeting with leader led prayer.

 - Review the tools taught the previous weeks.
 Ask someone to explain it and see if anyone had an experience applying it.

-- Look at The Big Picture together.
+- Look at the Overview together.
 Read it slowly so people can have an idea of where they are in the disciple-making process.

 - Read about Foundation Studies.
 It is important to read the complete instructions about each week’s tool.